harrypotter306/zsh-Igor/Readme.txt

   2018.09.21  create normalize.ipf for ARPES normalization of data.
   2018.09.24  add 'transpose3Dxz' to Univ.ipf for ARPES data.
   2018.09.26  add 'dimright' to the Univ.ipf for any muti-dimensional waves.
+  2019.01.27  create extractband.ipf for extract energy band from the result of calculation.